Maher Marwan: Personal life

 Marwan has consistently denied affiliations with extremist groups such as al-Qaeda.
 He expressed support for the decision by Hay'at Tahrir al-Sham to sever ties with al-Qaeda, aligning with his focus on national stability and reform.

 The sister of Syrian First Lady Latifa al-Droubi is reportedly married to Marwan.
+He is both a cousin and brother-in-law of Ahmed al-Sharaa, the current President of Syria.